tonysamperi/ts-luxon/projects/app/src/docs/docs/moment.md

 ## Major functional differences

-1. Months in Luxon are 1-indexed instead of 0-indexed like in Moment and the native Date type.
+1. Months in TSLuxon are 1-indexed instead of 0-indexed like in Moment and the native Date type.
 1. Localizations and time zones are implemented by the native Intl API (or a polyfill of it), instead of by the library itself.
 1. Luxon has both a Duration type and an Interval type.
 The Interval type is like Twix.